syou1707/Sherry-You-Data-Science-Portfolio/README.md

 3. Machine Learning in Finance (RSM338) - Projects

 Interest Projects
+1. SNA and GNNs
-1. Identifying Illegal Wildlife Trafficking Networks using Social Network Analysis and Graph Neural Networks
+- This folder contains the code and material for an interest project, "Identifying Illegal Wildlife Trafficking Networks using Social Network Analysis and Graph Neural Networks"
+- Constructed graphs, implemented Leiden algorithm for community detection and built a heterogeneous graph neural network (HGNN) to detect illegal wildlife trafficking networks.
+Currently fine-tuning the HGNN and testing different convolutional layers such as EGATConv and GINEConv.

 ## Python Libraries and Modules
 Through my courses, we used various Python libraries and modules including: